komposter/CommunityPowerEA.com/_docs/signals-and-filters.md

 ## Big candle filter
 <sup>[*(starting from v2.12)*](/docs/versions-history#20200624-212)</sup>

-Big candle filter analyzes candle size (current or previous, depending on **Analyze current bar** parameter) from the specified timeframe and allows entry only if candle size is in the specified range.
+Big candle filter analyzes candle (current or previous, depending on **Analyze current bar** parameter) from the specified timeframe and allows entry only if candle size is in the specified range.

 <br />